 A private cloud solution stores your data on a dedicated server, protected by a firewall that is only accessible and operated by your company.
 Due to its single purpose, it provides high performance and does not suffer any slowdown during peak times like public cloud can sometimes experience.

-Why would a business choose a public or private cloud over the alternative?
+How would a business choose between a public or private cloud?

 1. Price – The cost of the different varieties of cloud services are a major factor when choosing between them.
 Public cloud services have no initial capital expenditure as you do not need to buy new hardware, nor do you have to hire additional staff.
 This makes it an appealing proposition for small businesses, businesses expecting to scale up significantly in the short to medium term.